ropensci/roweb3/content/blog/2022-09-23-ropensci-news-digest-september-2022/index.md

 ### We are thrilled to launch our Champions program!

-[rOpenSci Champion Program](/champions/) is part of a series of activities and projects we are carrying out to ensure our research software serves everyone in our communities.
+[rOpenSci Champions Program](/champions/) is part of a series of activities and projects we are carrying out to ensure our research software serves everyone in our communities.
-That is why this program focuses __on people who belong to groups that are historically and systematically excluded__ from the open software and research software communities and who are interested in contributing to rOpenSci and the broader open source and research software communities.
+That is why this program focuses on __people who belong to groups that are historically and systematically excluded__ from the open software and research software communities and who are interested in contributing to rOpenSci and the broader open source and research software communities.

-If you are selected as Champions, you will develop your project and get training, mentoring, and a stipend for a year.
+If you are selected as a Champion, over the course of a year you will develop a project, get training, and be mentored.
+You will also receive a small stipend.

 You can apply until November 7, 2022 [using this form]().
-You can [read more details on this blog post]()
+You can read more details on this [blog post]()
 ### Check out our Calls for new maintainers!

 A few packages are [looking for new maintainers](#call-for-maintainers).